-- 1. relaxed, unique and distinct village identities and predominantly low-density residential areas characterised by the presence of mature vegetation, a variety of built forms, the retention of landforms and unique community identities; - 2. vibrant, lively town centres supported by higher density residential and mixed use areas; - 3. neighbourhood centres, village communities and employment areas characterised by high levels of amenity, accessibility and convenience; - 4. productive rural areas, characterised by openness, natural landforms, areas and corridors of indigenous vegetation, and primary production activities; and - 5. well managed interfaces between different types of land use areas (e.g. between living, working and rural areas and between potentially conflicting land uses, so as to minimise adverse effects.
+- 1. residential areas characterised by the presence of mature vegetation, a variety of built forms and building densities, the retention of landforms, and the recognition of unique community identities: - 2. vibrant, lively metropolitan and town centres supported by higher density residential and mixed use areas: - 3. local centres, village communities and employment areas characterised by high levels of amenity, accessibility and convenience; - 4. productive rural areas, characterised by openness, natural landforms, areas and corridors of indigenous vegetation, and primary production activities; and - 5. well managed interfaces between different types of land use areas (e.g. between living, working and rural areas) and between potentially conflicting land uses, so as to minimise adverse effects.